Ordering-disordering dynamics of the $q$-voter model under random external bias: Consensus Time

 It can be observed that the consensus time exhibits a leading-order logarithmic scaling concerning system size $N$ for all values of $q$, though the prefactor varies depending on the model parameters.
 Specifically, for $q = 1$, the prefactor scales as $1/p$, indicating that the system reaches consensus more rapidly as the independence probability increases.

 For all $q > 1$, the leading prefactor becomes independent of $q$ and takes a universal value of $1$.
-This prefactor coincides with that of the standard nonlinear or noiseless $q$-VM under unbalanced initial conditions~\cite{ramirez2024ordering,kim2024competition}.
-Moreover, it differs from the prefactor of the standard $q$-VM (corresponding to $p = 0$ in our framework) for balanced initial conditions, where it depends explicitly on the nonlinearity parameter $q$~\cite{kim2024competition}.
+This prefactor coincides with that of the standard nonlinear $q$-VM under unbalanced initial conditions~\cite{ramirez2024ordering,kim2024competition}.
+Moreover, it differs from the prefactor of the standard nonlinear $q$-VM (corresponding to $p = 0$ in our framework) for balanced initial conditions, where it depends explicitly on the nonlinearity parameter $q$~\cite{kim2024competition}.

-In general, the consensus time in our model is shorter\textemdash i.e., has a smaller prefactor\textemdash than the standard $q$-VM for the same initial condition $c$.
+In general, the consensus time in the present model is shorter, i.e., has a smaller prefactor, than the standard $q$-VM for the same initial fraction $c(0)$.
 However, it is important to note that the consensus time of the standard $q$-VM cannot be directly recovered by simply setting $p = 0$ in our formulation.
-This is because the fixed-point structure of the dynamics in our model, including the positions of stable and unstable states, is inherently shaped by the presence of the independence term $p$.
-In contrast, the standard model assumes dynamics governed solely by group influence.
+This is because the fixed-point structure of the dynamics in the present model, including the positions of stable and unstable states, is inherently shaped by the presence of the independence term $p$.
+In contrast, the standard model assumes dynamics governed solely by group influence (nonlinear strength $q)$.